Antoniorios17/deployment_elastic_beanstalk/README.md

 Once the credentials are complete Jenkins will start the pipeline

 * Pull repository from github
   * Clone the repository onto the EC2 instance
-  * Look for a Jenkinfile insde the repository
+  * Look for a Jenkinfile inside the repository

-## CodeBlock
+  * This is the Jenkinsfile for this project
     ```
         pipeline {
       agent any